Uber launches car leasing unit, makes entry into financial services

-SAN FRANCISCO (Reuters) - Uber Technologies has launched its own auto leasing subsidiary in an effort to sign up more drivers, injecting the fast-growing ride services company directly into the financial services sector for the first time.
+SAN FRANCISCO, July 30 (Reuters) - Uber Technologies has launched its own auto leasing subsidiary in an effort to sign up more drivers, injecting the fast-growing ride services company directly into the financial services sector for the first time.

 The move by Uber, announced as a pilot project on Wednesday, follows the end of its partnership with Banco Santander’s U.S. lending unit earlier this year.